Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 6. The admin has a manage categories page available where categories can be added, edited, or deleted.

+##### BUGS -

+1. Initially the modal was deleting the incorrect record.
+I was able to pass the modal the correct recipe id to fix this bug.

+2. I was initially unable to configure the connection between MongoDB and AWS S3 despite following the documentation provided.
+I was only able to get the placeholder image to load to the site but not the uploaded image.
+I was then able to use some information on stack overflow to help define the path correctly.

+3. A bug was found in the update_recipe function which was preventing the user from updating the file without uploading a new image as the image would revert to the placeholder image when an update was performed without adding a new image.
+I was advised by tutor support to use the $Set method to fix this issue.
+But i have used an alternate method which is an easy fix (maybe not ideal) to sort the issue.
+I have added a conditon that checks for the first 4 charaters "http" to select the file path.

 ##### KNOWN ISSUES -

 1. Currently,  only uploaded image sizing of 1600 X 900 works best for cards to stay alligned.
 The placeholder image is also set to this dimension.
 I think I need to use some python functionality like PIL import Image and set import image resizing criteria for the images to be uploaded without breaking the grid.
 I have not been able to implement this because of the submission deadline.